This guide shows how to set up a minimal deployment to use the TensorZero Gateway with Google AI Studio (Gemini API).

 Credentials

+You must set the GOOGLE_AI_STUDIO_API_KEY environment variable before running the gateway.
 You can customize the credential location by setting the api_key_location to env::YOUR_ENVIRONMENT_VARIABLE or dynamic::ARGUMENT_NAME.
 See the Credential Management guide and Configuration Reference for more information.

 Deployment (Docker Compose)